Ashanks70/Engineering_4_Notebooks/README.md

 ![sim](images/Beamsim.png)

 ### Reflection
 We ended up with a deflection of 46 mm for the first run.
 We will work on improving it later.
 We see a lot of failure closer to the box, and it is likely to snap sooner.
 We broke around 3 kilograms for our test.
+We also realized we were likely to break at the top, or bend too much towards the bottom.
+We decided that we had to increase the mass at the left to reduce deflection. we need to increase the thickness later.

 &nbsp;